 The applications and licensing fees, paired with any regular equipment, marketing, and startup costs you might face, make starting a marijuana business an expensive endeavor.

 And once you’re in business, taxes are steep.

 Due to the 280E clause (applying to law-abiding illegal drug traffickers paying taxes) marijuana businesses fork over a lot in federal taxes—more than the average small business.

-Whereas federally legal businesses can deduct a variety of different businesses expenses, helping those businesses stay afloat, marijuana businesses are federally illegal drug traffickers under 280E.
+Whereas federally legal businesses can deduct a variety of different business expenses, which help those businesses stay afloat, marijuana businesses are federally illegal drug traffickers under 280E.

 This means that marijuana businesses can’t qualify for the many different tax credits and deductions for operational expenses.

-One marijuana business in Washington, Cannabis City, breaks down how taxes and costs add up:
+One marijuana business in Washington state, Cannabis City, breaks down how taxes and costs add up:

 The costs of running a marijuana business are extremely steep.
 And to make those costs harder to bear, marijuana businesses might have a harder time finding small business loans to keep their businesses operating smoothly.

 The lack of small business financing for marijuana businesses stems first from the fact that they’re federally illegal businesses.